-When it comes to having social media accounts, over 80% of the US profiles live within the Eastern and Central time zones.
-As a restaurant, because you are most likely posting locally, you aren’t impacted by whether or not someone in California is reading your post if your restaurant is in New York.
-However, it has been recommended non-peak hours are the top time to tweet for clicks.
-Doing this will help your tweets standout since you won’t be tweeting during a high-volume time of overall tweets in a customer’s feed.
-This rule also applies for Facebook.
+When it comes to social media accounts, over 80% of the US profiles live within the Eastern and Central time zones.
+As a local restaurant, you are most likely posting for customers locally and won’t be impacted by someone in California reading your post if your restaurant is in New York.

-With Facebook’s new algorithm, businesses will want to focus on posting engaging and quality content that will promote comments, shares, and likes.
-Knowing your local audience and being in the know of local items such as what events are coming up can help drive traffic to your social media pages.
-To be sure you’re connected locally to events occurring in your area, consider joining your local Chamber of Commerce, or begin following local business pages that are constantly posting events for customers and residents in your area.
+With Facebook’s, businesses will want to focus on posting engaging and quality content that will encourage comments, shares, and likes.
+Knowing your local audience and being in the know about upcoming events can help drive social media traffic and engagement.
+Be sure you’re connected locally to events occurring in your area and begin following local business pages that are constantly posting events for customers and residents in your area.
 These pages could end up being your best friend in the event they “Share” or “Retweet” one of your posts to their followers!

 Days of the Week